coffeevalenbat/CBT-FX/README.md

 - SFX's are 1:1 to FX Hammer's playback.
 # Cons
 - Sound effects tend to be a little on the chunky side, if you're working on a big game, I'd recommend keeping the sound effects in a different bank and add some bank switching lines in the CBTFX functions.
-- Lacks any of FX Hammer's special features (priority system for example).
 - Only one sfx at a time.